oakeef/oakeef.github.io/about.md

 permalink: /about/
 ---

 This is my About page.
-So here is some stuff about me you may or may not know already.
-I have been a computer technician for over 7 years but I got bored and decided I wanted to learn how to code.
-I made a website called CompactGamer, a site all about small form factor gaming computers, but turns out I hate writing.
-Now i'm just trying to figure out how to make the next best fart app and become a godzillionaire.
+My name is Evan and I am learning to be a software developer.
+Currently attending my second year at NSCC in Halifax enrolled in the General Programming stream.
+I have always had an interest in computers as long as I can remember.
+For the last 7 years I have been a computer technician, but looking for a change in career I decided to start learning the software side of things.
+Hoping to eventually get a job as a Junior Developer to really dive in to the field and apply all of the skills I have learned along the way.

 I will list things of interest in no particular order: